shaopson/grlog/README.md

-# grlog - A golang rotating file logging package
+# grlog - A golang rotate file logging package

 grlog is a simple log package that is extended from the log standard library.

 ## Features
-*  rotating file
+*  rotate file and timed rotate file
 *  support asynchronous writing
 *  log level